SnapGreen/SE308-winter2020-environmental-app/Backend/server/rawdata/FDA/readme.md

 This folder contains the latest data from the FDA "branded_food.csv", as well as a fluctuating amount of "branded_food_xxxx.json"s to be uploaded to the database.
-It is populated and de-populated by scripts in the "scripts" folder, which are to be run periodically (and eventually, automatically via a daemon script).
+It is populated and de-populated by scripts in the "scripts" folder, which will be scheduled to run periodically.
+More info can be found in the readme.md found there.

 The relevance of the data is as follows: